Zhufan: Religion

 Chinese folk beliefs are practiced widely.
-The villagers worship ancestors, ghost and kinds of gods.
+The villagers worship ancestors, ghosts, and kinds of gods.
 But there are no fixed religious places and rites.
-The Villagers can finish the rites by themselves in the ancestors' tombs or the courtyards.
+Villagers can perform rites by themselves in the ancestors' tombs or tomb courtyards.

-Christianity is also practiced by some people.
-But most Christians are old men and women.
-They only take part in religious gatherings, listen to the preach and sing religious songs.
-They cannot distinguish Christ from other gods worshiped by most of the Chinese people usually.
+Some old men and women also practice Christianity, taking part in religious gatherings, listening to preachings, and singing religious songs.
+They usually cannot distinguish Christ from other gods worshiped by most of the Chinese people.
 They believe that Christ may have greater power than common Chinese gods.
-Christianity is regarded by some villagers as a kind of cult because Christians are usually more passionate about religious affairs rather than other topics.
+Some villagers regard Christianity as a cult because Christians are usually more passionate about religious affairs than other topics.

 Dialect

-The dialect of Zhufan is kind of Central Plain Mandarin.
-However, there are many differences from other Central Plain Mandarin, because it lies in the most eastern part of the dialect.
-Being adjacent to Jialiao Man Mandarin Zone, it is affected by Jiaoliao Mandarin, and keeps some characters of pronunciation and many words of Jialiao Mandarin.
+The dialect of Zhufan is a kind of Central Plains Mandarin, but has many differences because the village lies in the easternmost edge of that dialect's area.
+The system of consonants and vowels of the local dialect are like Ganyu dialect, which is more similar to Jiaoliao Mandarin than Central Plains Mandarin.
+Tones are more similar to Central Plain dialect than Ganyu dialect.
+The local dialect also uses some characters of pronunciation and many words from Jiaoliao Mandarin.

-The system of consonants and vowels of local dialect is much more like Ganyu Dialect, which is a kind of dialect more like Jiaoliao Mandarin than Central Plain Mandarin.
-But the tones are more similar to Central Plain Dialect than Ganyu Dialect.
-The consonant of /w/ and vowel of /u/ do not exist, and are replaced by /v/.
-There is also no initial letter R in Standard Mandarin.
-For example, the Re (热,hot) and Ye (叶,leaf) are homonyms in the local dialect.
-Some consonant clusters exist in the local accent, for example, kl and pl.
+The consonant /w/ and the vowel /u/ do not exist, and are replaced by /v/.
+There is also no initial letter 'R' in Standard Mandarin.
+For example, the 'Re' (热, hot) and 'Ye' (叶, leaf) are homonyms in the local dialect.
+Some consonant clusters exist in the local accent, for example, /kl/ and /pl/.

 Comparatively, the local people speak usually a little quicker.